yannforget/spell-website/content/news/amr-science2.md

 former member of the lab, who now leads the [Health Geography and Policy Group](https://thomasvanboeckel.wixsite.com/hegep) at ETH Zurich, and was carried out in collaboration with researchers from Princeton university and CDDEP.

-The publication of the paper is also an opportunity to launch the platform [https://resistancebank.org](https://resistancebank.org)for the collection and sharing of data on antimicrobial resistance that are produced worldwide.
+The publication of the paper is also an opportunity to launch the platform [https://resistancebank.org](https://resistancebank.org) for the collection and sharing of data on antimicrobial resistance that are produced worldwide.

 **Reference**
 Van  Boeckel TP,  J  Pires,  R Silvester,  J Song,  M Gilbert,  S  Bonhoeffer & R  Laxminarayan (2019) Global Trends in Antimicrobial Resistance in Animals in Low- and Middle-Income Countries. *Science*, 65(6459), eaaw1944.